-5.4 A stipend salary sacrifice arrangement is one where a religious practitioner and their parish/diocese agree that the religious practitioner will forego the payment of a portion of their cash stipend.
-In return, the parish or diocesan payroll will make payments to third parties on behalf of the religious practitioner or will provide other non-cash benefits.
-If it is agreed that the value of the payments made, or the value of the benefits provided, equals the amount of the cash stipend foregone (or "sacrificed"), the salary sacrifice arrangements do not add to the overall cost to the parish of remunerating the religious practitioner.

-when assessing eligibility for various social security payments.)
+- A stipend salary sacrifice arrangement is one where a religious practitioner and their parish/diocese agree that the religious practitioner will forego the payment of a portion of their cash stipend.
+In return, the parish or diocesan payroll will make payments to third parties on behalf of the religious practitioner or will provide other noncash benefits.
+If it is agreed that the value of the payments made, or the value of the benefits provided, equals the amount of the cash stipend foregone (or "sacrificed"), the salary sacrifice arrangements do not add to the overall cost to the parish of remunerating the religious practitioner. - 5.5 Stipend salary sacrifice arrangements benefit the religious practitioner because they have the effect of increasing his/her "take home pay".
+This occurs because of the different tax rules which apply to the payment of a stipend and the provision of noncash benefits.
+Payments of stipend are liable to tax, and the party paying the stipend must deduct and remit tax to the Tax Office at the appropriate marginal rate of tax.
+However, under current tax legislation, the value of non-cash benefits provided to a religious practitioner is exempt from tax.
+Therefore, if non cash benefits are provided in lieu of stipend, the religious practitioner receives an increase in their "take home pay" of an amount equal to the additional tax which would have been paid had part of the stipend not been foregone or sacrificed.
+(It is important to note that while non-cash benefits made to religious practitioners are exempt from tax and payment summary reporting, social security legislation takes the value of many exempt benefits into account when assessing eligibility for various social security payments.)